inBeat/inbeat-website/content/singles/freebies.md

 ---
-title: "InBeat | Thanks for your interest"
+title: "inBeat | Thanks for your interest"
 description: >-
   Thanks for your interest
 slug: freebies